SUSE/cf-usb/README.md

 [TOC]

 ## Summary
-The cf-usb project implements and exposes the Cloud Foundry [Service Broker API](http://docs.cloudfoundry.org/services/api.html).
+The cf-usb project implements and exposes the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker).

 It uses plugins (drivers) to connect to different services.